tanajunior/3-Tier-Architecture-/README.md

 PostgreSQL
  (>= 14)

-OR use Docker for containerized setup
+OR use Docker for containerized setup.